 Who would ever expect to go to work and not be paid for it?

-This is an everyday reality for female entrepreneurs who are being asked and expected to work for free by profitable organisations, including speaking at events (about how to close the pay gap!)
+Payment for work is a widely accepted transaction the world over except for female entrepreneurs who are being asked and expected to work for free by profitable organisations (including speaking at events...
+About how to close the pay gap!)

-Phase 1 is the economic inequality of women in business and is part of broader work to achieve true equality in our lifetime.
+Phase 1 of the campaign is focused on the economic inequality of women in business and is part of broader work to achieve true equality in our lifetime.

 For a copy of the campaign artefacts, including the white paper, or to speak with Shevonne about getting involved please get in touch below.